spencer411/2021_Bioinformatics_Fellowship/README.md

 **FastANI:** FastANI is developed for fast alignment-free computation of whole-genome Average Nucleotide Identity (ANI).
 ANI is defined as mean nucleotide identity of orthologous gene pairs shared between two microbial genomes.
 FastANI supports pairwise comparison of both complete and draft genome assemblies.
 More detailed information about FastANI can be found [here](https://github.com/ParBLiSS/FastANI#fastani).

-To install FastANI using conda, copy and paste the code below after setting up and activating the FastANI conda environment:
+To install FastANI using conda, copy and paste the code below after creating and activating the FastANI conda environment:

 ```
 conda install -c bioconda fastani